 Dr. Lucas Godinez is interviewed, photographed, and quoted for "Doctors Give Healthy Back-to-School Advice," a feature story in The Cranberry Eagle.

 For the second time in four years, Dr. Kerry McGee is one of the winners of the Highlights Magazine Fiction Contest.
-Her original story, "Duck Tape," will appear in a future issue of the magazine.
+Her original story, "Duck Pins," will appear in a future issue of the magazine.

 Dr. Todd Wolynn is a finalist for the Ernst & Young Entrepreneur of the Year in Western Pennsylvania, in the category of Innovation, for his work at co-owner, President, and CEO of Kids Plus.